justintjoa-portfolio/ESFA-Verilog-FPGA-Implementation/README.md

 Project for implementation of Extensible Sparse Functional Array in an FPGA, under the mentorship of Dr. Balkind of UCSB.
 I am also being advised and assisted by Elmar Grom, a colleague of mine who is an Electrical Engineer.
-As of January 17, 2022, this hardware design has passed the first extended suite of the Scala implementation.
+As of January 19, 2022, this hardware design has passed all extended suites of the Scala implementation.

+If you intend on running that version, please check the git tag esfa_uart_api.
+That tags uses UART to send instructions to the FPGA.

+The current build aims to run the trials previously communicated via UART over BROM instead, and only using UART to communicate results of the trial.
+Again, if you intend to run the UART version, do not look at the repo's current code and instead take a look at the tag.

 The High level API of this simulation design can be found here: https://github.com/justintjoa-portfolio/ESFA_Scala_implementation